×

 Drunken Fish’s Hi Tieu bowl is a chicken broth-based alternative to pho with slightly thinner noodles.
 File photo by Collin Richie.

 Situated near LSU, Drunken Fish has long been a hangout for students.
 Inside, the walls are decorated with hand-painted murals of mountainous landscapes and koi fish.
 The menu is a blend of Japanese and Vietnamese classics like sushi and vermicelli.
-Try the Combination Pho, with beef, meatballs, brisket and tripe; or the Shrimp Hu Tieu soup garnished with fried onions and cilantro.
+Try the combination pho, with beef, meatballs, brisket and tripe; or the shrimp hu tieu soup garnished with fried onions and cilantro.

 Pho 97

-15540 George Oneal Road
+15540 George O’Neal Road

 Come for the pho, stay for the vibes.
-This Instagrammable restaurant serves up hearty soup and cute photo-ops, with floral displays and neon signs.
-Try the Seafood Pho and a pink lychee beverage.
+This Instagrammable restaurant serves up hearty soup and cute photo ops, with floral displays and neon signs.
+Try the seafood pho and a pink lychee beverage.

-Pho Cafe
+Pho Café

 3851 S. Sherwood Forest Blvd.